suyash-purwar/hackerrank-vscode/README.md

 Initially, I did not know `Anti-CSRF token` needed to be sent as well.
 So, I was just sending cookies and user credentials and getting the `X-Csrf-Token` token back.
 I happily saved the cookies and token thinking I cracked it.
 Later, I realized that these cookies and tokens are not getting accepted and I am unable to request to the protected routes like `\compile_tests`.
 Hackerrank intentionally sends an invalid token when there's a problem with the request.
 Smart trick.

 After some more hacking, I understood that they were using `Anti-CSRF` tokens to prevent what I was trying to do.
 So, I thought, why not scrape this `Anti-CSRF` token?
 These tokens are generally embedded in the forms, cookies, or somewhere on the page.
-I tried going through the codebase in the hopes of finding it but couldn't find any trace of it.
+It took me days to find where this token is but I eventually did.

-Due to this, my extension is unable to run and submit the code.
-I learned a lot though.
+Cookie, CSRF Token, and Email are being stored in the `.hackerrankrc` file as per the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
+User credentials never leave the user's system.

 <img width="30%" src="https://media.makeameme.org/created/gimme-that-cookie.jpg">